 20011 was withdrawn from traffic for spares on February 2nd 1987 and moved to Derby Works during the same month.
 Although taken into departmental stock as ADB 968032, the number was not applied.
 After removal from the Works grounds 20011 remained at Derby Etches Park until moved to MC Metals, Glasgow arriving 13 January 1994.
 The grounded body was still on site until about June 1994 when it was finally cut up.

-On December 7th it was announced that Derby Works would be closed over the next two years.
+On December 7th it was announced that Derby Locomotive Works would be closed over the next two years.
+Approximately 200 jobs would be lost, with the bogie and small engine repair business being transferred to Litchurch Lane and the large engine repair business to Crewe Works.
 The rundown saw most of the facilities demolished with just the former 7 & 9 Shops remaining in use, operated by Adtranz (a merger of ABB & Daimler Benz).

 On August 4th it was announced that the Adtranz organisation was to be acquired by Canadian based Bombardier for US$ 725 million.